bjukovic/Hangman/README.md

 # Hangman Game

-This repository hosts three separate implementations of the classic Hangman game in C#, Python, and JavaScript.
+This repository consists of three separate implementations of the classic Hangman game in C#, Python, and JavaScript.
 Each version offers a console-based game where players guess letters to reveal a hidden word within a limited number of attempts.
 This project demonstrates language-specific approaches to the same game logic, providing a great reference for multi-language programming.

 ## Table of Contents